masagrator/FPSLocker-Warehouse/README.md

 </details>

 <details>
-<summary>Patches for games not locked to 30 FPS, but with graphics settings targeting strictly 30 or 60 FPS (40 titles)</summary>
+<summary>Patches for games not locked to 30 FPS, but with graphics settings targeting strictly 30 FPS or having some other issues (40 titles)</summary>

 | NAME | TITLE ID | BUILD ID (PATCH AVAILABLE, VERSION ID, VERSION) | ISSUES |
 | --- | --- | --- | --- |